 1 - This was the twenty-third day in a row with a high temperature in the 80s.

-2 - 0.76" of of rain fell during the PM hours, with two-thirds of it falling between 10-11 PM.
+2 - 0.76" of of rain fell during the PM hours, with two-thirds of it falling between 10-11 PM (which was actually midnight-1 AM on 7/3, but the NWS doesn't recognize Daylight Saving Time; rather, it uses Standard Time year-round for its records).
 Then just 0.94" fell during the rest of the month.
 This followed an equally dry May and June in which just 1.56" and 1.49" was measured, respectively.
 Today's conditions kept temperatures cool, with a high of only 69° reported (14 degrees below average).

-4 - Today's high reached 95°, the first of twenty 90-degree days this month.
+4 - Today's high reached 95°, the first of twenty days with highs of 90+ this month.
 Despite the heat I spent the evening in Central Park with my brother and his family to hear the New York Philharmonic give their 4th of July concert.

 7 - The afternoon high was a blazing 98°.